why Exelon Corporation [EXC] is a Good Choice for Investors After New Price Target of $46.04

 How has EXC stock performed recently?

-Exelon Corporation [EXC] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.94.
-With this latest performance, EXC shares dropped by -7.30% in over the last four-week period, additionally sinking by -1.82% over the last 6 months – not to mention a drop of -19.98% in the past year of trading.
+Exelon Corporation [EXC] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.04.
+With this latest performance, EXC shares dropped by -7.23% in over the last four-week period, additionally sinking by -4.10% over the last 6 months – not to mention a drop of -18.43% in the past year of trading.

 Exelon Corporation [EXC]: Deeper insight into the fundamentals